After a night of red and blue mirages, TV anchors and pundits push back on Trump’s false claim of election victory

 Speaking from the White House at 2:30 a.m., Trump also threatened to take his case to the Supreme Court, which elicited a succinct banner on CNN: “Trump says he’ll go to Supreme Court; unclear why.”

-Even Trump’s would-be allies were dubious about his demand to stop all voting, especially in Pennsylvania and Michigan where hundreds of thousands of ballots remain uncounted, many of them mailed in early due to pandemic-related concerns.
+Even Trump’s would-be allies were dubious about his demand to stop all voting, especially in Pennsylvania and Michigan where hundreds of thousands of ballots remain uncounted, many of them mailed in early because of pandemic-related concerns.

 “It’s a bad strategic decision,” said Chris Christie, the former New Jersey governor who served as one of Trump’s debate coaches, on ABC.
 “It’s a bad political decision.”